top of page

 Because many have failed to recognise or comprehend this, they find themselves thinking that the Passover still must incorporate a physical lamb, or at the very least, appropriate.
 Yet this covenantal symbol expired with the death of the true Passover it prefigured.
 It belonged strictly to the animal sacrificial system of the First Covenant.

-The partaking of a physical lamb as a commemorative Passover meal, which has become a tradition for many people today, shows a misapprehension of the role of the Messiah, what he fulfilled and the purpose of the Passover.
+Partaking of a physical lamb as a commemorative Passover meal, which has become a tradition for many people today, shows a misapprehension of the Messiah's role, what he fulfilled, and the purpose of the Passover.

 Christ’s death is the dividing line between the two types of symbols of each covenant.
 Awareness of this should prevent the combination of the two (or the re-introduction of a physical lamb in any capacity) in the covenantal agreement with God (Heb.
 8:7-13).
 The first-century Churches’ observance of the Second Covenant Passover symbols and the end of consuming a physical lamb testify to this fact (1Cor.
 11:20-34).

-In the First Covenant, the Paschal offering provided enough food for everyone in each family to partake of and ensured no one went hungry throughout the night of watching (Ex.
+In the First Covenant, the Paschal offering provided enough food for everyone in each family and ensured no one went hungry throughout the night (Ex.
 12:3-4).
-In the context of the narrative in 1 Corinthians, since consuming a physical lamb was no longer necessary, everyone meeting to keep the Passover symbols brought food as they were able for the common meal.
+In the context of the narrative in 1 Corinthians, since consuming a physical lamb was no longer necessary, everyone meeting to observe the Passover symbols brought food as they were able for the common meal.

 The Apostle Paul admonished the assembly in Corinth for not waiting for everyone to gather before eating the evening meal before partaking in the Passover symbols, as those who came later found no food.
 Others became drunk.